SousekiL/SousekiL.github.io/about.md

 permalink: /about/
 ---

-## Welcome to Vince Liu’s personal website!
+## Welcome to Felix Liu’s personal website!

-Hello, I am Vince Liu.
+Hello, I am Felix Liu.

 I am currently pursuing a Master's degree in Predictive Analytics & Risk Management at UIUC, within the Department of Mathematics.
 Prior to this, I gained several years of experience working as a data analyst and data scientist at leading tech companies in China, such as Kuaishou and Douyin.